BradfordMedeiros/automate_docs/docs/automate/system/conditions.md

 ## *Conditions* ##
 ------------

-### What is an action? ###
+### What is a condition? ###
 A condition is a rule to perform actions, given system state.
-For example, an action may be to turn on the fan when the room gets hot, turn a light on when it is dark, and so on.
+For example, a condition may be to turn on the fan when the room gets hot, turn a light on when it is dark, and so on.

 Conditions allow the user to perform logic that will happen automatically when the system is in a certain state

-Conditions may be created via the automate UI.

 ### How do I create a condition ###